Effective Ladybird Pest Control in London

 Call 020 7582 9241

-The Harlequin Ladybird from Asia is now invading thousands of British homes and businesses in its billions.
-Also known as the Asian Lady Beetle or the Japanese Ladybug, it invades homes and businesses in October in preparation for hibernation.
+The Harlequin Ladybird from Asia is now invading thousands of British homes in its billions.
+Also known as the Asian Lady Beetle or the Japanese Ladybug, it invades homes in October in preparation for hibernation.

 It occurs in three main colour forms- red or orange with black spots, black with four red spots, and black with two red spots.
-The species is typically large – 7 to 8 mm long and it is more dome shaped the native European species.
+The species is typically large – 7 to 8 mm long and it is more dome-shaped than the native European species.
 The Harlequin Ladybird is to be found in its highest numbers in the South East of England.

 Researchers of the Harlequin Ladybird are urging people not to take matters into their own hands, but to seek professional treatment instead.